Cambridgeshire Guided Busway: Delays

 Concrete beam construction of the main busway route.
 An estimated 6,000 to 7,000 concrete beams were made for the busway.

 In January 2009 it was announced that the scheduled opening of the scheme had been delayed until late summer 2009 owing to bad weather and flooding in the Fen Drayton area.
 As a result of complications with a bridge at Hills Road in Cambridge, traffic restrictions there continued throughout the summer of 2009.
-Flooding and drainage issues affected the limestone-covered cycleway during late 2009 and early 2010.
+Flooding and drainage issues affected the limestone-covered cycleway in late 2009 and early 2010.

 In August 2009 a further delay until late November 2009 was announced for the opening of the northern section, with no date given for the southern section.

 On 16 November 2009 the project was delayed for the third time when Cambridgeshire County Council announced that the northern section would not open on the previously advertised date of 29 November 2009.
 An opening date of "the end of the year" 2009 for the northern section was announced later in the same month, followed four days later by "hopefully in the new year [2010]".
 Initial busway services would only reach Huntingdon railway station and not serve Hinchingbrooke Hospital as had originally been promoted during the public inquiry; neither would they continue southwards to Cambridge railway station.

 In January 2010, the contractors and Cambridgeshire County Council were still in discussions about what required finishing.

-During February 2010 the directors of both the signed-up bus operators—Andy Campbell of Stagecoach in Cambridge, and Peter Lee of Whippet coaches—expressed their companies' frustrations at the busway not being usable by the new buses they had bought to run on it.
+In February 2010, the directors of both the signed-up bus operators—Andy Campbell of Stagecoach in Cambridge, and Peter Lee of Whippet coaches—expressed their companies' frustrations at the busway not being usable by the new buses they had bought to run on it.
 Shortly afterwards Stagecoach altered the slogan displayed on their fleet of buses for the busway, changing it from reading "I'll be on the busway soon, will you?" to a new slogan of "Will I be on the busway soon?".
 In the same month, South Cambridgeshire District Council demanded of Cambridgeshire County Council a comprehensive public statement giving clarity over rising costs.
 In mid-June 2010, none of the listed outstanding issues had been fixed and a public review was announced.

 At the start of July 2010, it was reported that neither section would open before 2011; the bus operators reacted to the news angrily, suggesting that they might seek to reduce the minimum level of service that had been previously committed to.
 At a council meeting on 9 July 2010, a decision was taken to concentrate on completion of the southern section in order to get the whole route opened, rather than aiming for a phased introduction.

-During late September 2010 BAM Nuttall missed deadlines for providing construction certificates needed by the Council, forcing it to begin its own inspections.
+In late September 2010, BAM Nuttall missed deadlines for providing construction certificates needed by the Council, forcing it to begin its own inspections.